monguis/music-library/README.md

 - Node.js@ version 20+
 - Angular CLI@ version 19+ (optional)
 - Docker (optional)
+- Google Chrome (optional for tests)

 ### Local setup

 #### Steps:

-In the base directory, run:
+1. In the base directory, run:

 ```
 npm install
 ```

-then if Angular CLI is installed run:
+2. If Angular CLI is installed, run:

 ```
 ng serve
 ```

-otherwise run:
+Otherwise, run:

 ```
 npm run start
 ```

-Project should be running at `localhost:4200`.
+3. The project should be running at http://localhost:4200.
 The application will automatically reload whenever you modify any of the source files.

-### Build Docker image

 ### Building

 To build the project run:

-Angular CLI
+Using Angular CLI

 ```bash
 ng build
 ```

-Node
+Using Node

 ```bash
 npm run build